blckclov3r/use-postal-ph/README.md

 Contributions are highly appreciated!
 To contribute, fork the repository, create a new branch for your changes, and submit a pull request.
 Please ensure your code adheres to the existing coding standards and conventions.
 While this library provides information, it may not be comprehensive.
-Contributions aimed at improving data completeness are welcome.
+Contributions aimed at enhancing the comprehensiveness of the data are welcome.

 ## License